Pochwar/ARKart/README.md

 * Launch server with this command : `npm start`

 You can now acces the server at this url : `http://localhost:9999`

+## Unity

+### purpose

+A simple Unity project that simulate what the player will see in the AR device.
+For now it just displays the timecode retrieved from the API and the webcam

+### Usage

+* Launch the API (see above)
+* Open `/unity/Assets/ARKart.unity` with Unity3D